This Gluten-Free Apple Cobbler with Oat Flour Biscuits is the perfect dessert cobbler for fall. Gluten-free, vegan.

 - While the filling is baking, prepare the biscuits.
 Combine the white rice flour, oat flour, cane sugar, baking powder, and salt in a medium bowl.
 Whisk until ingredients are evenly incorporated.

-- Add ½ cup almond milk and the olive oil to the dry ingredients.
+- Add a ½ cup almond milk and the olive oil to the dry ingredients.
 Stir for 2-3 minutes; the mixture should start to thicken.
-Place bowl in the refrigerator and allow to chill for at least 10 minutes or until ready to top filling.
+Place the bowl in the refrigerator and allow to chill for at least 10 minutes or until ready to top filling.

-- Using a pastry brush, use the remaining almond milk and brush the tops and edges of the biscuits with it and then sprinkle with coarse sugar (and whole oats if desired).
+- Using a pastry brush, use the remaining 3 tablespoons almond milk and brush the tops and edges of the biscuits with it.
+Then sprinkle with extra sugar (and whole oats if desired).
+Bake for 22-25 minutes or until the tops of biscuits start to turn a light golden brown and the apples are bubbling.

 Kim